microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 The following access review schedule definition has the following settings:

-+ The principals (**principalScopes**) whose access will be reviewed are groups and users, and the resource (**resourceScopes**) is the User Administrator privileged role.
++ The principals (**principalScopes**) whose access will be reviewed are groups and users, and the resource (**resourceScopes**) is the User Administrator role.
 + The scope (**resourceScopes**) of the review is on both active and eligible User Administrator assignments.
 + You as the user in an Identity Governance Administrator role will be the reviewer.
-+ Assign the user in the Global Administrator role as the fallback reviewer.
++ The user in the Global Administrator role is the fallback reviewer.
 This ensures that if decisions aren't applied within the schedule, the fallback reviewer is notified of the pending access review for action.
-+ The approver must provide justification before they approve an access to the privileged role.
++ The approver must provide justification before they approve access to the privileged role.
-+ The default decision is `Deny` when neither the main nor the fallback reviewers don't respond to the access review request.
++ The default decision is `Deny` when neither the main nor the fallback reviewers respond to the access review request, or when an instance of the access review expires before a reviewer records the decision.
 + **autoApplyDecisionsEnabled** isn't set and defaults to `false`.
 In this case, after the review completes, a user whose access was a subject of the review must apply the decisions manually.
 + The review recurs monthly over a period of three days and doesn't end.